 IBJI offers the latest techniques and technology in orthopedic surgery and joint replacement, including robotics and minimally invasive approaches for better patient outcomes.
 Contact us today to learn more about robotic assisted hip and knee replacement surgery.
 Find out if joint replacement can get you back to yourself, and enjoy life again.

-About the Author Andrew Ehmke, DO is a fellowship-trained joint replacement surgeon at Illinois Bone & Joint Institute, specializing in minimally invasive robotic hip and knee replacement in Chicagoland and Munster, Indiana.
+Andrew Ehmke, DO is a fellowship-trained joint replacement surgeon at Illinois Bone & Joint Institute, specializing in minimally invasive robotic hip and knee replacement in Chicagoland and Munster, Indiana.

 Illinois Bone & Joint Institute offers world-class orthopedic care across Chicago and Indiana, with over 100 convenient locations and expertise in every orthopedic specialty.
 We offer personalized solutions and cutting-edge treatments to help you move better, so you can live better.